Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Method

-Therefore, we introduce a set of unique, learnable embeddings to build more discriminative latent representations for skeletons.
-We add the same embedding vector to each pair of corresponding latent vectors (one from $\bm{Z}^{src}_p$ and one from $\bm{Z}^{tgt}_p$) that originate from the same query point.
-To prevent the model from including any semantic information in these embeddings, we randomly shuffle the assignment of embeddings to query points in each training iteration.
-Analogous to patch-level positional embeddings in vision transformers, these discriminative embeddings act as latent-level pairing IDs to enhance the distinctiveness of the unordered latents in a VecSet, enabling the model to effectively track corresponding local features across different poses.
+Specifically, we add a shared embedding vector to each corresponding pair of skeleton latent vectors in $\bm{Z}^{src}_p$ and $\bm{Z}^{tgt}_p$, acting as latent-level pairing IDs.
+To prevent overfitting to specific bone semantics and promote skeleton-agnostic generalization, we randomly shuffle the assignment of these embeddings across query points during each training iteration.
+Analogous to positional embeddings in vision transformers, this design enhances the distinctiveness of unordered latents, enabling the model to effectively track and transfer local features across poses.